 How to Understand the Correct Tank Temperature for your Reef?

 A reef tank should often be kept at 78 degrees Fahrenheit.
 But the truth is that the general rule of thumb is to keep the water within 4-6 degrees of the ambient room temperature.
 If your home’s room temperature ranges from 72-78 degrees, you should have your aquarium heater set between 74 and 76, depending on the season.
 The main goal in setting up your reef tank is to keep its water temperature as close to the ambient temperature as possible.
 However, this is easier said than done.
-So, Choose the Correct water Temperature we have to understand the correct tank temperature.
+So, to Choose the Correct water Temperature we have to understand the correct tank temperature.

 Understanding the Impact of Heat on Coral Decalcification Rates

 Coral reefs are one of Earth’s most important ecosystems.
-Coral reefs provide habitat for 25% of all marine species and play a key role in maintaining global oceanic salinity.
+Coral reefs provide a habitat for 25% of all marine species and play a key role in maintaining global oceanic salinity.

 The impacts of climate change on coral reefs are not limited to ocean acidification and include sea surface temperature rise, which alters the rate at which corals dissolve.
 Corals lose their skeletal structure and become vulnerable to disease, predation, and bleaching as corals dissolve.